 Our flagship Girls2Pioneers programme aims to correct this gender inequality.

 The programme reaches out to girls, in particular, girls from disadvantaged and marginalised backgrounds, aged 10-16, to encourage them to take up STEM subjects in their higher education and careers, thus paving the way for a more gender equal society.

-The programme reaches out to 4,500 girls each year, and it consists of 3 phases: Camps (phase 1), Field Trips (phase 2) and Mentorship (phase 3).
+The programme reaches out to almost 4,500 girls each year (pre-Covid), and it consists of 3 phases: Camps (Phase 1), Field Trips (Phase 2) and Mentorship (Phase 3).

 Students are identified through partnering primary and secondary schools, girls’ shelters and family service organizations throughout the country.

 We are proud to say that more than 26000 girls have gone through this programme since its inception in 2014.

 STEM@Home: Egg Drop